mpangas/codir/Sprint1.md

 - The login page contains a field to input the username and the password to be able to login to the website
 - The sign in page contains a field to input the email to register for the accoumt, a username, and a password along with a text that says "already have an account? click here to sign in" to be redirected to the login page.
+Back-end
+- User information consists of emails, usernames, and encrypted passwords will be stored in a database.
+- HTTP routes based on the CRUD model along with sign-up and sign-in will be implemented to operate on the database.
+- Login will be persistent across sessions.

 ## Issues Successfully Addressed
 Front-end